Model structures and relative Gorenstein flat modules and chain complexes: The -flat stable module category.

 \begin{corollary}[the Gorenstein flat and Gorenstein AC-flat model structures] Let $R$ be an arbitrary associative ring with identity.
-Then, there exists a unique abelian model structure on $\Mod(R)$ such that $\mathcal{GF}(R)$ is the class of cofibrant objects and $\mathcal{C}(R)$ is the class of fibrant objects.
+Then, the following assertions hold: \begin{enumerate} \item \underline{The Gorenstein flat model structure on $\mathsf{Mod}(R)$}: There exists a unique abelian model structure on $\Mod(R)$ such that $\mathcal{GF}(R)$ is the class of cofibrant objects and $\mathcal{C}(R)$ is the class of fibrant objects.\footnote{Similarly, there is a unique abelian model structure on $\mathsf{Ch}(R)$ where $\mathscr{GF}(R)$ is the class of cofibrant objects and $\mathscr{C}(R)$ is the class of fibrant objects.}

-Moreover, there exists a unique abelian model structure on $\Mod(R)$ with the same fibrant objects and whose cofibrant objects are the Gorenstein AC-flat modules. \end{corollary}
+\item \underline{The Gorenstein AC-flat model structure on $\mathsf{Mod}(R)$}: There exists a unique abelian model structure on $\Mod(R)$ with the same fibrant objects and whose cofibrant objects are the Gorenstein AC-flat modules.\footnote{Similarly, there is a unique abelian model structure on $\mathsf{Ch}(R)$ such that the Gorenstein AC-flat complexes are the cofibrant objects, and whose fibrant objects are the cotorsion complexes.} \end{enumerate} \end{corollary}